paulrobello/par_scrape/README.md

 ## Whats New
 - Version 0.4.2:
-  - Remove need for ~/.par-scrape-config.json
   - The url parameter can now point to a local rawData_*.md file for easier testing of different models without having to re-fetch the data.
+  - Added ability to specify file with extraction prompt.
   - Tweaked extraction prompt to work with Groq and Anthropic.
 Google still does not work.
+  - Remove need for ~/.par-scrape-config.json-
 - Version 0.4.1:
   - Minor bug fixes for pricing summary.
   - Default model for google changed to "gemini-1.5-pro-exp-0827" which is free and usually works well.